- Professor of Media and CommunicationDepartment of Theatre, Film and Television Studies - Teaching And Research

 - Member, Bournemouth University Broadcasting Archives Advisory Group

-I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer and now Reader) and before that was Tutor in Information Studies in the Department of Information Studies (1993-96) teaching on media information sources and services.
-I have undertaken various administrative and managerial roles during my time in Aberystwyth: Deputy Dean of the Faculty of Arts (2005-2008), Departmental Director of Learning and Teaching (2007-2010) and Head of Department (January 2011 - July 2014 and August 2018 - January 2019).
-I'm married and have two daughters and a son .... and a host of pets!
-Outside of work I enjoy watching rugby, spending time with the children, and playing the organ (and occasionally preaching) at St Michael's Church in Aberystwyth.
+I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer, Reader, and now Professor of Media and Communication) and before that was Tutor in Information Studies in the Department of Information Studies (1993-96) teaching on media information sources and services.
+I have undertaken various administrative and managerial roles during my time in Aberystwyth: Deputy Dean of the Faculty of Arts (2005-2008), Departmental Director of Learning and Teaching (2007-2010) and Head of Department (January 2011 - July 2014, August 2018 - January 2019, and September 2022-August 2023).
+I'm married and have two sons and a daughter.... and a host of pets!
+Outside of work I enjoy watching rugby, spending time with the children, playing the organ at St Michael's Church and occasionally preaching at Eglwys St Mair in Aberystwyth.
 During December, a large part of my time is spent in a bright red and white fur suit, black boots and false white beard.

 - Co-Director, Aberystwyth Centre for Media History

-I am currently working on a number of projects:
+I am currently working on a number of books/projects:

-Programmes, Protest, and Politics: television and society in Wales in the 1970s (book to be published by the University of Wales Press in 2022)
+Programmes, Protest, and Politics: broadcasting and society in Wales in the 1970s (book to be published by the University of Wales Press in 2024)

-Key Documents in European Media History (a research project with colleagues in Bournemouth, Lund and Hamburg universities)
+Entangled Media Histories (a research project with colleagues in Macquarie, Lund, and Hamburg universities)

 External Research Grants/Awards: